Buffalo, New York: Sports

 Buffalo has three major professional sports teams: the Buffalo Sabres (National Hockey League), the Buffalo Bills (National Football League), and the Buffalo Bandits (National Lacrosse League).
-The Bills were a founding member of the American Football League in 1960, and have played at Highmark Stadium in Orchard Park since they moved from War Memorial Stadium in 1973.
+The Bills were a founding member of the American Football League in 1960, and have played at Highmark Stadium in Orchard Park since 2026 which replaced the adjacent Ralph Wilson Stadium.
+They have played in Orchard Park since moving from War Memorial Stadium in 1973.
 They are the only NFL team based in New York State.
 (Note: The New York Jets and the New York Giants play at MetLife Stadium in East Rutherford, New Jersey.)
 Before the Super Bowl era, the Bills won the American Football League Championship in 1964 and 1965.
 With mixed success throughout their history, the Bills had a close loss in Super Bowl XXV and returned to consecutive Super Bowls after the 1991, 1992, and 1993 seasons (losing each time).
 The Sabres, an expansion team in 1970, share KeyBank Center with the Bandits.
 The Bandits are the most decorated of the city's professional teams, with seven championships.
 The Bills, Sabres and Bandits are owned by Pegula Sports and Entertainment.

 Buffalo's minor-league professional teams include the Buffalo Bisons (International League), who play at Sahlen Field, and Buffalo Pro Soccer (USL Championship).
 Semi-professional teams include the Buffalo eXtreme (American Basketball Association), FC Buffalo (USL League Two), FC Buffalo Women (USL W League), and Buffalo Stallions (National Premier Soccer League).

 Several colleges and universities in the area field intercollegiate sports teams; the Buffalo Bulls and the Canisius Golden Griffins compete in NCAA Division I. The Bulls have 16 varsity sports in the Mid-American Conference (MAC); the Golden Griffins field 15 teams in the Metro Atlantic Athletic Conference (MAAC), with the men's hockey team part of the Atlantic Hockey Association (AHA).
 The Bulls participate in the Football Bowl Subdivision, the highest level of college football.